-If you consume the tapeworm segments, you could become infected.
+If you consume a tapeworm-infested flea on accident, you could become infected.
 This is very rare, and when it does occur, it is usually in small children (young children have a tendency to put found items or dirty hands in their mouths).

 How Did My Indoor Cat Get Tapeworms?

 To answer how your indoor cat got tapeworms, you likely need to first answer how your indoor cat got fleas.
 It is not uncommon for pet dogs or even you to track in a flea, especially during the summer.
 If you foster or recently adopted a new cat or dog, it could have brought tapeworms or infected fleas into your home.
 Even having a local stray or neighbor's cat brush against you before walking into your home could track a flea or two in on your clothing.